pgpainless/wkd-java/wkd-java/README.md

 # WKD-Java

-API Implementation of the Web Key Directory Specification for Java.
+API Implementation of the Key Discovery part of the Web Key Directory Specification for Java.